384 lines

 <b>Address date:</b> 01/09/2017<br>

 <b>To Sum it up:</b> In Idaho Gov. C.L.
-“Butch” Otters 2017 State of the State address, he made clear the connections among technology, education and <a href="http://www.govtech.com/people/Idaho-to-Hire-Information-Security-Director-to-Oversee-Cybersecurity.html%20target=">cybersecurity</a>, noting that all three were top priorities this year.
-In addition to millions in funding for classroom technology statewide and expanding efforts to encourage students to move onto higher education or career-technical education and training, the governors budget recommendation also includes funding for workforce development and expanding programs at four-year institutions and community colleges that support in-demand career fields like energy and computer science.
-Otter also noted that the state is working with the Idaho National Laboratory to strengthen colleges and universities capabilities in terms of addressing cyberattacks.
+“Butch” Otter’s 2017 State of the State address, he made clear the connections among technology, education and <a href="http://www.govtech.com/people/Idaho-to-Hire-Information-Security-Director-to-Oversee-Cybersecurity.html%20target=">cybersecurity</a>, noting that all three were top priorities this year.
+In addition to millions in funding for classroom technology statewide and expanding efforts to encourage students to move onto higher education or career-technical education and training, the governor’s budget recommendation also includes funding for workforce development and expanding programs at four-year institutions and community colleges that support in-demand career fields like energy and computer science.
+Otter also noted that the state is working with the Idaho National Laboratory to strengthen colleges’ and universities’ capabilities in terms of addressing cyberattacks.
 “Cybercrime and even cyberwarfare are very real and growing threats,” he said.
 “The next hack here in Idaho could target more critical infrastructure, including our electrical grid, industrial control systems, military equipment or even or our personal vehicles.”
 Otter also said that work to establish and expand a joint cyberlab is under way.<br>

-<b>Read the governor&#39;s address:</b> <a href="https://gov.idaho.gov/mediacenter/speeches/sp_2017/SOS_FY2018.pdf" target="_blank">here</a>
+<b>Read the governor's address:</b> <a href="https://gov.idaho.gov/mediacenter/speeches/sp_2017/SOS_FY2018.pdf" target="_blank">here</a>

 </div></td></tr> <tr><td><div class="googft-card-view" style="font-family:sans-serif;width:450px;padding:4px;border:1px solid #ccc;overflow:hidden">